danigrant/gravity/README.md

 You will be asked to sign the transaction with MetaMask (or whichever wallet you use)

+💃You're done!
+Congrats on the new Gravatar!

 Once the transaction is verified, you can then choose getGravatar from the 'Read/Write Contract' dropdown, enter in your ethereum address, and see your gravatar name and image url.

 ## For Developers: Adding Support for Gravatar: